1 July 2020 (updated annually)

-- There is no urgency to deal with death benefits at a time of grief as the pension automatically switches from the deceased to the reversionary beneficiary.
+- With a reversoinary pension, there is a lower administrative burden at a time of grief as the pension automatically switches from the deceased to the reversionary beneficiary.

 - Anyone who has an account-based pension has a transfer balance cap of $1.6 million dollars.
 A reversionary account-based pension is not counted towards their transfer balance cap until 12 months after the death of their spouse.
 This allows them time to decide what action to take and to accumulate tax free earnings for a year.

 - Funds are not readily available to pay off non-deductible debts; however your beneficiary may withdraw a lump sum from the pension, up to the full amount of the pension if necessary.